 Having said that the other extreme is bad too.
 I've seen people not joining important meetings which are beyond 5 PM because they are "off work", try to find the right balance that works for you.

 Create meaningful relationships

 Human beings are social creatures.
-Good relationship with our co-workers will make our jobs enjoyable.
-Be empathetic towards your teammates, try to help wherever you can.
+A good relationship with our co-workers will make our jobs enjoyable.
+Be empathetic towards your teammates, and try to help wherever you can.
 Having a strong professional circle will also help you develop your career, opening up opportunities that otherwise might pass by you.

 These were some of the things that I did as a junior engineer which helped me grow as an engineer.
 I still try to actively do these things.
 If you feel that I missed out on something or if there is something that you would do differently, please let me know in the comments.